Madhuri150791/NGFW_ON_AWS/README.md

-# Cisco Firepower Threat Defense Deployment in AWS to secure transaction between multiple VPCs
+# Cisco Firepower Threat Defense Deployment in AWS to secure transaction between multiple Availability Zones
 Terraform module to deploy a given number of FTDv appliances in AWS in a Multiple Availability Zone